pmglab/KGGSEE/doc/source/options.rst

     * - ``--filter-eqtl-p``
       - Specifies the threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be used.
 The default is ``0.01`` when performing DESE.
       - ``0.01``
+    * - ``--dese-permu-num``
+      - The number of permutations for an adjustment of selection bias and multiple testing
+      - null

 .. _option_emic: